Fishing Industry Vessel

 Fishing Industry Vessel: Sea time

-Tonnage limits from 500 to 5,000-ton also apply.
-These limits are based on you sea time.
-View the checklist for more info.
+There are two important points to remember.
+Firstly, at least 50% of the sea time must be on ocean waters.
+And secondly, tonnage limits from 500 to 5,000-ton also apply.
+These limits are based on your sea time.
+Here is the short version of the requirements.
+View the associated checklist for more info.

 Master of Fishing 500 to 5,000-tons